melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 Vermilion rockfish are strongly associated with rocky habitat,i.e., untrawlable habitat, but can be found over soft bottom, especially as juveniles.
 This survey spans the entire West Coast and provided data for both the northern and southern California assessments.
-However, this survey does not sample most rocky habitats, nor does the survey conduct sampling within the Cowcod Conservation Areas (CCAs) or the California state MPA network.
+However, this survey does not sample most rocky habitats, nor does the survey conduct sampling within the Cowcod Conservation Areas (CCAs) or the California state Marine Protected Area (MPA) network.

 **Available Data**